hurleyhan888/hurleyhan888.github.io/README.md

 ## Introduction
 As I begin my Freelance writing side-hustle this is the place where it all begins and will become a marketing aid to help share skills and capabilities.

-This is a place for me to link some writing pieces to showcase the types of work and projects completed.
+This is a place for me to link some writing pieces to showcase my work and projects completed.

 ### Services planned for the future

-- Proofreading
+- Proofreading (from $27/500 words)
-- Copywriting
+- Copywriting (from 6cents per word)
-- Content creation for websites and blogs
+- Content creation for websites and blogs (from 5cents per word, 250 minimum)
 - Data analysis
 - Data visualisation
+- Research projects
 - Cryptocurrency tutoring & how to's
 - CV review and advice
 - Virtual Assistance (Lifestyle and Travel)